MingLIUUU/Friends-Chat/README.md

    ```
    make
    ```
-4. Run the server:
+4. Run the server, with a port number of your choice, we use 56403 for example:
    ```
-   ./server
+   ./friend_server 56403
    ```
 5. Run the client in another terminal:
    ```
-   ./client
+   nc localhost 56403
    ```

 ## Tech Stack